Kyosfonica/franz-easyredmine/README.md

 #Installation

-To install a new integration, download the project and unzip de easyredmine folder inside the Franz Plugins folder.
+To install this plugin, download the project and unzip the easyredmine folder (not the project name folder) inside the Franz Plugins folder.

 To open the Franz Plugins folder on your machine: